aces/Loris-MRI/docs/02-Install.md

      hosting LORIS).
 2. DICOM insertion into the `tarchive` tables in order to be able to see the information stored in the DICOMs via the **DICOM Archive** module.
-3. Conversion of the DICOMs into MINC files for protocol validation and insertion into the LORIS database.
-By default it will also create NIfTI images from the MINC files and insert them into LORIS (see the [Configuration](#2.2-configuration) section above if you want to disable this option).
+3. Conversion of the DICOMs into MINC files (via dcm2mnc) or BIDS NIfTI and JSON files (via dcm2niix).
+Those converted files go through protocol validation and insertion into the LORIS database.
+By default, NIfTI images will be generated from the MINC files and inserted into LORIS when generating MINC files (see the [Configuration](#2.2-configuration) section above if you want to disable this option).
 One of two possible actions will follow depending on the study-defined protocol:

     a.
-If a scan matches one of the protocol defined in the `mri_protocol` table and passes the optional additional file checks present in the `mri_protocol_checks` table, then the MINC image will be stored into the `files` tables.
+If a scan matches one of the protocol defined in the `mri_protocol` table and passes the optional additional file checks present in the `mri_protocol_checks` table, then the image will be stored into the `files` tables.
 This inserted image is then accessible via the **Imaging Browser** module and can be displayed in 3D using **BrainBrowser**.

     b.
-If a scan does not match any of the protocol defined in the `mri_protocol` table, then the MINC image of this scan will be stored in the `mri_protocol_violated_scans` table.
+If a scan does not match any of the protocol defined in the `mri_protocol` table, then the image will be stored in the `mri_protocol_violated_scans` table.
 Additionally, scans that were excluded by the optional criteria defined in the `mri_protocol_checks` table will be logged into the